It's Not Right but It's Okay: Accolades and achievements

 At the 42nd Annual Grammy Awards in 2000, Houston won her sixth and final competitive Grammy for the song, her first in the Best Female R&B Vocal Performance category.
 The win made her the first winner of the award in the new millennium and one of the few artists to win Grammys in three different decades.
 Houston had been nominated six times for the award in the past.
 In winning the Grammy, she became only the third woman in history to win Grammys in the R&B and pop categories, preceded by Dionne Warwick (1980) and Toni Braxton (1997).
 The song also won the Best Pop Dance 12" Record at the International Dance Music Awards in 2000.

 The song made the Billboard year-end lists in 1999, ranking as the 44th best performing song of the year on the Billboard Hot 100 list, the 37th best performing song of the year on the Hot R&B Singles list and the 11th best performing song of the year on the Hot Dance Club Play list.
 In the UK, it was the 25th best-selling song of the year.
 It also made the year-end lists in Spain, the Netherlands, Sweden, Romania and Germany.

 In June 1999, before its peak on the Hot 100, the song was certified gold by the RIAA for sales of half a million copies.
 Nearly 20 years later, in March 2019, it was re-certified platinum for sales of over a million copies.
-On March 19, 1999, the song was certified silver and gold on the same day by the BPI.
+On March 19, 1999, the song was certified silver and gold on the same day in the United Kingdom by the BPI.
 In April 2017, it was re-certified platinum for sales of 600,000 copies.
-On what would've been Houston's 61st birthday on August 9, 2014, the song was certified 2x platinum for sales of over 1.2 million copies, becoming her fourth multi-platinum single there.
+On what would've been Houston's 61st birthday on August 9, 2024, the song was certified 2x platinum for sales of over 1.2 million copies, becoming her fourth multi-platinum single there.
 In February 2024, it was certified gold in New Zealand for sales of over 15,000 copies.

 Cover versions and samples

 The song was covered by Darren Criss on the hit Fox TV show Glee.
 Criss' character, Blaine, was confronting his own 'cheating' lover in the Whitney Houston tribute special, "Dance with Somebody".

 It was also covered on the "Lies" single and The Mother We Share EP by Chvrches as well as British soul singer Craig David.
 The song was heavily sampled in Mak & Pasteman's "It Ain't Right" and Shane Codd's "Rather Be Alone".

-According to the sample database site, WhoSampled, the song was covered 28 times and sampled 57 times.
+According to the sample database site, WhoSampled, the song was covered 28 times and sampled 59 times.